Ulnar nerve dysfunction

 Neuropathy - ulnar nerve; Ulnar nerve palsy; Mononeuropathy; Cubital tunnel syndrome

 Ulnar nerve dysfunction is a problem with the nerve that travels from the shoulder to the hand, called the ulnar nerve.
 It helps you move your arm, wrist, and hand.

 Damage to one nerve group, such as the ulnar nerve, is called mononeuropathy.
 Mononeuropathy means there is damage to a single nerve.
-Both local and body-wide disorders may damage just one nerve.
+Diseases affecting the entire body (systemic disorders) can also cause isolated nerve damage.